GUI-Goblins/lambda-openai-roll/README.md

 # Lambda OpenAI Roll

-> This lambda function appends an endGame property to the event body if the OpenAI response has options lengths of 4.
+> This lambda function appends an endGame property to the event body.
 This endGame property has a value of either True or False.
 True has a chance of being 4% while False is 96%.

 ## Installation